bath-reinforcement-learning-lab/Resources/docker/mujoco_and_metaworld/README.md

     ```

 3. Download the Dockerfile here and also move them to your hex area
-4. Log into Hex and build the image:
+4. Log into Hex and build the image: (note the dot at the end!)

     ```bash
-    hare build -t <my username>/<my image name>
+    hare build -t <my username>/<my image name> .
     ```

 5. Start the container as we have done in the tutorial: